Thank God For Grace

 For all this and more, I’m eternally grateful.

-Today, being Thanksgiving, I thank God for grace, His grace!
+Today at Thanksgiving time, I thank God for grace, His grace!

 That word “lovingkindness” is the Hebrew word chesed.
 It’s one of the most important words in the Old Testament, where it’s used well over 200 times.
 Chesed reveals much about God’s character.
 In simple terms, it refers to God’s persistent and unconditional tenderness, kindness, grace and mercy, as He seeks out a relationship with man.

 The Greek word for grace found in the New Testament is “charis.”
 This use of “charis” in the New Testament is arguably the single most important aspect of our spiritual and eternal salvation – for God gives it to us is completely and totally unmerited.
-And how do we receive His Grace – through faith in Jesus, Who, in John 1:14, is described as “full of grace.”
+And how do we receive His Grace – through faith in Jesus, Who in John 1:14 is described as “full of grace.”